lukew3/logbook/README.md

 As of right now, the only way to change the folder where the logs are stored is by editing the variable originalPath so that line 11 of logbook.py says `originalPath = r"folderLocation"`.

 Once you set this up, you should be able to run the program through the terminal by running `python logbook.py` while in the folder that the file is in.

-### Using the Command Line Interface
-To create a new log, run: `newlog` in your terminal.
-To combine logs, run: `combinelogs`.
-It's as easy as that!

 ## Built with
 * Python